-By train the journey from Lamphun to Ayutthaya is scheduled to take between 9 and 13 hours depending upon which train you take.
+By train the journey from Lamphun to Ayutthaya is scheduled to take from 9 to 12 hours depending upon which train you take.

 Train Times from Lamphun to Ayutthaya

 There are 5 direct train services a day from Lamphun to Ayutthaya.

 - Fastest Train: Train #8 departing at 09:05 is scheduled to complete the journey from Lamphun to Ayutthaya in 9 hours 00 minutes.

 - Slowest Train: Train #102 departing at 06:52 is scheduled to complete the journey from Lamphun to Ayutthaya in 12 hours 22 minutes.